-The index is a tool for assessing the resilience of communities to natural hazards at a large scale.
-It is designed specifically to assess resilience to natural hazards - not derived for another purpose then modified to suit a resilience focus.
-The assessment inputs in several ways to macro-level policy, strategic planning, community planning and community engagement activities at National, State and local government levels.
+The Australian Natural Disaster Resilience Index will be a tool for assessing the resilience of communities to natural hazards at a large scale.
+Using a top down approach, the assessment will provide input to macro-level policy, strategic planning, community planning and community engagement activities at National, State and local government levels.
 First, it is a snapshot of the current state of natural hazard resilience at a national scale.
 Second, it is a layer of information for use in strategic policy development and planning.
 Third, it provides a benchmark against which to assess future change in resilience to natural hazards.
 Understanding resilience strengths and weaknesses will help communities, governments and organizations to build the capacities needed for living with natural hazards.